 - Content review — Audit your existing content for accuracy and relevance.
 Outdated statistics, discontinued products, or old pricing can undermine trust.
 Update, consolidate, or remove content that no longer serves your visitors.

-- SSL certificate check — Use SSL Checker to verify your certificate is valid and not approaching expiration.
+- SSL certificate check — Verify your certificate is valid and not approaching expiration.
 An expired SSL certificate will trigger browser security warnings that immediately drive visitors away.
-Most certificates auto-renew, but it's worth confirming.
+Most certificates auto-renew, but it's worth confirming via your hosting control panel or an external cert checker.

 - Performance baseline — Compare current page speed metrics against previous quarters to identify trends.
 If pages are getting slower over time, it's worth investigating whether image sizes, third-party scripts, or server configuration changes are responsible.